 Other findings include

 If none of these drugs is available, fresh frozen plasma or, in the European Union, tranexamic acid has been used.
-A recombinant form of C1 inhibitor (recombinant human C1 esterase inhibitor [rhC1INH], or conestat alfa) is available in Europe.
+A recombinant form of C1 inhibitor, conestat alfa, is also available.

 If the airways are affected, securing an airway is the highest priority.
 Epinephrine may provide transient benefit in acute attacks when airways are involved.
 However, the benefit may not be sufficient or may be temporary; then endotracheal intubation may be necessary.
 Corticosteroids and antihistamines are not effective.